percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/how_innobackupex_works.rst

    containing the position of the binary log at the moment of backing up relative to |InnoDB| transactions;

 :file:`xtrabackup_slave_info`
-   containing the MySQL binlog position of the master server in a replication setup via ``SHOW SLAVE STATUS`` if the :option:`innobackupex --slave-info` option is passed;
+   containing the MySQL binlog position of the source server in a replication setup via ``SHOW SLAVE STATUS`` if the :option:`innobackupex --slave-info` option is passed;

 :file:`backup-my.cnf`
    containing only the :file:`my.cnf` options required for the backup.
 For example, innodb_data_file_path, innodb_log_files_in_group, innodb_log_file_size, innodb_fast_checksum, innodb_page_size, innodb_log_block_size;